will-afs/CooldownManager/README.md

     sudo docker run -d -p 80:80 cooldownmanager

-By default, the microservice will run at the following address : http://172.17.0.2:80/
+By default, the container will listen to any IPv4.

+It can be accessed locally at the following address : http://172.17.0.2:80/

-You can request it, for instance from a terminal :
+It can be requested, for instance from a terminal :

     curl http://172.17.0.2:80/